The original Westminster Bridge

 Until the early 18th century the only way to cross the River Thames downstream of Kingston was to pay to pass over London Bridge, or take a ferry or a water taxi.
 Any proposal to build a new bridge was immediately and vociferously opposed by the powerful forces of the City of London Corporation, which owned London Bridge, or the Company of Watermen, which upheld the monopoly of the ferrymen.

 As the suburbs immediately to the west of the City of London continually expanded during the late 17th and early 18th centuries ever greater numbers of people were inconvenienced in crossing the river.
 The matter was once more put before Parliament by the Earl of Pembroke and an Act finally passed in 1736 for the building of a new bridge, as well as various improvements on both sides of the river.
-It was agreed that the ferrymen would receive £25,000 in compensation and the Archbishop of Canterbury twenty one thousand pounds.
+It was agreed that the ferrymen would receive £25,000 in compensation and the Archbishop of Canterbury £21,000.

 London Bridge had been constructed in the early 13th century and the crossing at Fulham was a simple wooden affair.
-No major bridge of a modern design had ever been built in or near London so the Commissioners of the Act had to find an engineer with the necessary skills to undertake the work at a reasonable price.
-Several of London’s architects, including the elderly Nicholas Hawksmoor, John Price (then building St. George’s church at Southwark), Batty Langley and John James, all provided opinion and drafts but none had the necessary experience that was required and were probably too expensive.
+No major bridge of a modern design had ever been built in or near London, so the Commissioners of the Act had to find an engineer with the necessary skills to undertake the work at a reasonable price.
+Several of London’s architects, including the elderly Nicholas Hawksmoor, John Price (then building St. George’s church at Southwark), Batty Langley, and John James all provided opinion and drafts but none had the necessary experience that was required, and were probably too expensive.
 The initial idea was to build the bridge of stone piers to support a wooden structure and the Commissioners turned to a Swiss-born engineer by the name of Charles Labelye, an expert on land drainage and harbour works, then working in England, who was able to produce a cost-effective plan.

-The artist Canaletto created his famous painting of the bridge while it was under construction.
+The artist Canaletto created his famous painting of the bridge while it was still under construction.
 He included a number of features that were planned but never implemented.
 Those errors were repeated in his later depictions and even copied by other artists.

-The bridge had ramifications due to the need for new roadways leading to it on either bank.
+There were consequences due to the need for new roadways leading to the bridge on either bank.
 At Westminster many of the old, squalid houses in narrow streets around Old Palace Yard were demolished and replaced.
 Parliament Street was laid out in 1756 and Whitehall widened.
 On the Lambeth side Westminster Bridge Road was laid out eastwards to connect it with Borough High Street.
 When Blackfriars Bridge was opened in 1769 a roadway was continued southwards from there to connect with Westminster Bridge Road at St. George’s Fields, with the junction known as St. George’s Circus.

-Labelye was handsomely rewarded for his work but found himself abused by jealous Englishmen, never writing the book of the venture he had planned, and left for France after work was completed.
+Labelye was handsomely rewarded for his work but found himself abused by jealous Englishmen, never writing the book of the venture he had planned, and he left for France after work was completed.

-The handsome structure became one of London’s internationally recognized tourist attractions, with many artists making contemporary paintings, including by Canaletto, Samuel Scott and William Marlow.
+The handsome structure became one of London’s internationally recognized tourist attractions, with many artists making contemporary paintings, including by Canaletto, Samuel Scott, and William Marlow.
 In 1802 it inspired Wordsworth to write his poem Upon Westminster Bridge.